Sondeluz/Flowfields-demo/README.md

 Its current limitations are:
 - There are no physics (velocity, collisions, etc.): every agent moves exactly one cell per movement, based on its current cell neighbours and other agents which may be occupying these cells.

+- There are no predictions and look-aheads, since there is a hard constraint that no two agents can occupy the same cell at any given time.

 - The structure is designed for debugging rather than performance and usability:
   - The solution is inherently concurrent but forces each agent to synchronize with a barrier in order to coordinate their movements and render them.
   - Each agent has one flowfield irregardless of other agents who may have the same objective, and also share a shared flowfield for tracking other agents.
 These two structures should be joined together in order to not duplicate data.